tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

 # Principles of Object-Oriented CSS

-## Why would you want to?
+This section explores the abstract principles behind [object-oriented CSS][object-oriented-css].
+Understanding these principles helps to properly apply CSS methodologies that rely on object-oriented structures, such as [BEM][bem].
+More importantly, these principles can be selectively remixed into different variations to create custom methodologies that best suit the needs of a given website.

+## When should I use object-oriented CSS?

+Object-oriented CSS methodologies fit best in large-scale projects where many different complex components need to be composed together.

+Projects where multiple trained developers need to simultaneously make style changes benefit greatly from the structure of object-oriented CSS.
+The namespaced nature of object-oriented CSS helps to prevent accidental side-effects between disparate components.

+Projects with template-driven HTML benefit significantly from object-oriented CSS.
+Server-rendered templating languages&mdash;such as PHP, Twig, ASP.NET, and Razor&mdash;and client-rendered templating languages&mdash;such as Mustache, Handlebars, EJS, and Pug&mdash;all work great with object-oriented CSS because of how individual templates can be paired to individual objects.

+Rapid prototyping benefits from object-oriented CSS when the individual components are well-defined, such as when building new forms using existing field structures.

+## When should I **not** use object-oriented CSS?

+Small projects with few to no components often don't need the overhead of object-oriented CSS.

+Projects with few or untrained developers may not benefit from the rigidity of an object-oriented CSS methodology.
+Simple linting tools and techniques such as Atomic Design and ITCSS may produce better results with less stress.

+Projects with _hand-crafted HTML may be actively harmed by the use of object-oriented CSS methodologies_ due to its verbosity.
+The repetetive nature of object-oriented CSS puts it at a significantly higher risk for <!-- this is intentional -->tyops and other mistakes.

+Rapid prototyping is slowed by object-oriented CSS when the individual components are poorly-defined or are not to be reused, such as when building a bespoke landing page for a marketing initiative.

 ## Terminology

-When talking about [Object-Oriented CSS][object-oriented-css] it's important to first note the historic usage by Nicole Sullivan for [OOCSS][oocss].
+When talking about object-oriented CSS it's important to first note the historic usage by Nicole Sullivan for [OOCSS][oocss].
 While the names overlap, this document is using the generic meaning of "Object-Oriented" taken from "Object-Oriented Programming".

 To further add to the confusion, many OOP languages use the term "class" to refer to a template used to create objects.
 In CSS "class" typically refers to a selector that selects nodes based on the space-separated list of text in the nodes' class attributes.